kkinnebrew/clementine/docs/Getting Started.md

 ### Part 3: Decoupling Communication between Views

 The goal of OrangeUI is the decoupling and reusing components, specifically views and view controllers.
 Up until now our app is too simple to reuse anything.
-The primary adversary to decoupling our view controllers is managing how they communicate with each other.
-When the **SearchFieldController** wants to tell the **ContactListController** to filter its list items, the code for that shouldn't exist in either controller, otherwise the become unreusable.
-Instead, we look back to **Rule #3: Controllers only call methods on their children**.
+The primary difficulty in decoupling our view controllers is managing how they communicate with each other.
+When the **SearchFieldController** wants to tell the **ContactListController** to filter its list items, the code for that shouldn't exist in either controller, otherwise they become unreusable.
+Instead, we look back to the rule that **controllers only call methods on their children**.
 All interaction between views should be done only by the parent controller, in this case, the **ContactsSearchListController**.

 Interaction between view controllers can take two forms.
 When view controllers want to communicate with their child view controllers, they may simply call methods on their children.
-However when child views want to communicate with their parent, in enforce reusability, they should not have any knowledge of what form their parent takes.
+However when child views want to communicate with their parent, to enforce reusability, they should not have any knowledge of what form their parent takes.
 Thus to communicate up the hierarchy to a parent view, a view controller will fire a custom event using the `this.fire()` method.

 OrangeUI provides helper methods to make children view controllers accessible to the parent.
-The `this.getView()` method will return the child view of the parent with a given type.
+The `this.getView()` method will return the child view of the parent with a given type or name.

 Now what if a view controller had two child views of the same type, for example two search fields with a `data-control="search-field"`.
 How would that parent view controller access them using the `this.getView()` method.
 Let's refactor our view markup from earlier to make this possible.